techishthoughts-org/gitshift/docs/TOKEN_MANAGEMENT.md

-# GitPersona Token Management
+# gitshift Token Management

-GitPersona now includes a complete, self-contained GitHub token management system that eliminates the dependency on GitHub CLI for MCP server authentication.
+gitshift now includes a complete, self-contained GitHub token management system that eliminates the dependency on GitHub CLI for MCP server authentication.

 ## Overview